sonata-nfv/sonata-nfv.github.io/quickguide.md

   * [MicroK8s](/Microk8s-guide-V2.pdf)
   * [Troubleshooting the Installation](/troubleshooting.md)

-### Using 5GTANGO
+### Using SONATA

-Once the 5GTANGO platform is installed, you can now create network service packages, deploy them and run tests against them!
+Once the SONATA platform is installed, you can now create network service packages, deploy them and run tests against them!

 * [Using the SDK](/sdk)
   * [Defining a Network Service (using Descriptors)](/sdk#descriptors-creation)